psychemedia/storytelling-notes/tom_tit_tot.md

 And mony ane clatters o' bold Robin Hood,
 Ne'er kent where he was born."

 But hoosoever, aboot Kittlerumpit: the goodman was a vaguing sort o' a body; and he gaed to a fair ae day, and not only never came hame again, but never mair was heard o'.
 Some said he listed, and ither some that the wearifu' pressgang cleekit him up, though he was clothed wi' a wife and a wean forbye.
 Hech-how! that dulefu' pressgang! they gaed aboot the kintra like roaring lions, seeking whom they micht devoor.
 I mind weel, my auldest brither Sandy was a' but smoored in the meal ark hiding frae thae limmers.
 After they war gane, we pu'd him oot frae amang the meal, pechin' and greetin', and as white as ony Corp.
-My mither had to pike the meal oot o' his mooth wP the shank o' a horn spoon.
+My mither had to pike the meal oot o' his mooth wi' the shank o' a horn spoon.

 'Aweel, when the goodman o' Kittlerumpit was gane, the goodwife was left wi' a sma' fendin.
 Little gear had she, and a sookin' lad bairn.
 A' body said they war sarrj for her; but naebody helpit her, whilk's a common case, airs.
 Howsomever, the goodwife had a boo, and that was her only consolation; for the soo was soon to farra, and she hopit for a good bairn-time.